TheEdoRan/next-safe-action/README.md

 # [next-safe-mutation](https://github.com/TheEdoRan/next-safe-mutation)

-> `next-safe-mutation` is a library that uses the latest and greatest Next.js, React and TypeScript features to generate typesafe mutations in Server and Client Components.
+> `next-safe-mutation` is a library that takes full advantage of the latest and greatest Next.js, React and TypeScript features to let you define typesafe mutations on the server and call them from Client Components.

 ### Note: server/client mutations are implemented but undocumented at this time in Next.js.
 They are available since `13.3.0` release.